Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 ### 4 Predictors: Thether Tx information

-Some of the predictors can be taken directly from the transaction information, moreover themost relevant information are in the input field:
+Some of the predictors can be taken directly from the transaction information, moreover the most relevant information are in the input field:

 | input': | '0xa9059cbb0000000000000000000000007f053e4c0503629747d3e768dfb2eb1f63822d930000000000000000000000000000000000000000000000000000000007b41626', |
 | ------- | :----------------------------------------------------------- |
 |         |                                                              |

-The long string has 4 parts, each part give us a different information:
+The long string has 4 parts, each part gives us a different information:

 - 0x = it means that the value that follows is an hexadecimal value
 - a9059cbb =  Method ID, the function identifier of 8 bytes
-- Theb Function parameters are 2 groups of exactly 32 bytes:
+- The Function parameters are 2 groups of exactly 32 bytes:
   - Address to send to: indicate the address where the coins are sent
   - Qunatity: the socond is the amount, quantity that has been sent

-By splitting the input in 4 meaningfull hexadecimal values, and transform the values in dcimals values we can obtain of the deisred predictors.
+By splitting the input in 4 meaningfull hexadecimal values, and transform the values in dcimals values we can obtain the deisred predictors.

 ### 5 Target: Bitcoin Quantity